 We also “homestead,” an old term repurposed to mean living more simply and self-sufficiently.
 We choose to live with less.
 We try to grow the majority of our own food, processing and storing it even through the winter.
 We buy what we can’t grow from other local farmers whenever possible.
-We strive to live as softly on the land as healthily for our bodies as we can.
+We strive to live as softly on the land and as healthily for our bodies as we can.

 How we got here:

 Longtime hobby gardeners, we both spent years growing vegetables in backyard gardens, always dreaming of one day having a little more space where we could grow enough not just for ourselves but others as well.
 In 2014, that dream became a reality when we purchased a small-acreage property just outside the small town of Berthoud, Colorado and immediately started turning over garden beds.